logo

 • New Bedford

-Thoreau delivered one of his most popular lectures, "What Shall It Profit," at the New Bedford Lyceum on December 26, 1854.
+Thoreau gave one of his most popular lectures, "What Shall It Profit," at the New Bedford Lyceum on December 26, 1854.
 Read more...

 • Nantucket

-Thoreau delivered "What Shall It Profit," a lecture that evolved over many years, at the Nantucket Lyceum on December 28, 1854.
+Thoreau delivered "What Shall It Profit" at the Nantucket Lyceum on December 28, 1854.
 Read more...

 • Mount Greylock